CreativeIT/getmdl-select/README.md

 For dynamically usage, you must add `getmdlSelect.init(cssSelector)` in javascript code, (where cssSelector, for example, is `".getmdl-select"` or `"#mySelect"`), after new item is created.

 #### Width
-Select automatically adapt to the maximum width of values.
-If you want to use the default width, add class `getmdl-select__fullwidth`.
+Initial Select takes the default width (300px).
+If you want that Select automatically adapt to the maximum width add class `getmdl-select__fullwidth`.

 #### Height
 Select automatically adapt to the maximum height.
 If you want to use small height (300px) and see scroll bar, add class `getmdl-select__fix-height`.